Trash to Treasure Ideas for Spring

 A couple of months ago I was on a trip with my three sisters.
 They all love to thrift so we spent a day shopping at the local thrift stores near Harper’s Ferry, West Virginia.

 There were so many goodies to be found including the pieces I am upcycling today!
+With some creativity, we can give these pieces simple makeovers for spring decor!

 Three small baskets with long handles, a wicker basket, a watering can, a bamboo wooden tray, and a pet dish holder.

 Yep, I bought a pet dish holder!
 The bill for all of the pieces was well under $10!
+Let’s upcycle these thrift store finds!

 Thrift store items including baskets and a watering can ready for a trash to treasure ideas project.